jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     chmod +x setupPythonTdd.sh

 * I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called.
-For example, typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``magic``
+For example, typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``calculator``

   .. code-block:: shell

-    ./setupPythonTdd.sh magic
+    ./setupPythonTdd.sh calculator

-This is one of the advantages of programming, I can take a series of steps and make them a one line command which the computer does on my behalf
+One of the advantages of programming is that I can take a series of steps and make them a one line command which the computer does on my behalf

 You now know one way to Setup a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want